 Limit 4 per family

-Renewals: All renewals are for a two week period (except Rosetta Stone that renews for three weeks.).
+Renewals: All renewals are for a two week period.
 Items with holds or recalls may not be renewed.
 Renewals can be placed in person, by phone or online as long as the items are not overdue.
 Most items may be renewed two times.

 Fines on all materials max out at the cost of the item.